-Next, you’ll need to remove the screws holding it to the PCIExpress backplate.
+Next, you’ll need to remove the screws holding it to the PCI Express backplate.
 Use your fingers (if thumbscrews) or a screwdriver to remove those, and put them to the side as we’ll need them when installing the new GPU.

 The final step is to release the clip mechanism that most motherboards use to hold a card in place.
-It will be located underneath the card at the end of the PCExpress slot.
+It will be located underneath the card at the end of the PCIe slot.
 If you can, take a good look at it as some require pressing, while others must be pulled to the side.
 If you can’t see it due to your card getting in the way, have a good feel and determine how it can be loosened by touch.
 If in doubt, look up your motherboard make online to get a good idea of what it looks like.

 When the card is removed, be sure to place it on a surface that isn’t electrically conductive.
-Ideally, place it inside an anti-static bag.
+Ideally, place it inside an antistatic bag.

-If you find it’s not slotting in, take it out and see if something is obstructing the PCIExpress slot.
-You should hear the clip at the end of the PCIExpress slot “click” when it’s installed, but that may not be the case for every motherboard.
+If you find it’s not slotting in, take it out and see if something is obstructing the PCIe slot.
+You should hear the clip at the end of the PCIe slot click when it’s installed, but that may not be the case for every motherboard.

 When you’re certain, plug them in to the corresponding slots at the end of your new GPU.
 You should hear them click into place, but you can confirm they are all the way in by giving them a slight tug.
 If plugged in properly, they shouldn’t move.